Arkiralor/BankManagementSystem/backend/README.md

 3. Install the dependency management package via: `python -m pip install pip-tools`
 4. Install the listed dependencies by running: `sh scripts/install_dependencies.sh`
    1. In UNIX systems, you might need to run `sudo chmod +x scripts/*.sh` before executing the script mentioned above to give it and the rest of the shell-scripts execution permission(s).
-5. Create instances of a PostgreSQL database and a MongoDB cluster.
+5. Create instances of a PostgreSQL database, a MongoDB cluster and a Redis server.
 6. Copy the `.env` file for the backend into the folder and fill the values as per your local configuration.
 7. Create any new required migrations for the RDBMS using: `python manage.py makemigrations`
 8. Run said migrations for the RDBMS using: `python manage.py migrate`